musix787-sketch/databases/source/sqlite.rst

 Notable functionality
 --------------------------

-.. grid:: 2

-   .. grid-item-card:: Type flexibility
+Type flexibility

 - Columns have "type affinity" rather than strict types
 - You can insert text into an integer column; SQLite tries to coerce it rather than reject it
 - Convenient for scripting, occasionally a footgun

-   .. grid-item-card:: Extensions
+Extensions

 - FTS5 for full-text search, built in
 - JSON1 extension for querying JSON columns
 - R-Tree module for spatial indexing

 .. _sqlite-wal-mode: